akan72/geospatial-store/README.md

 docker-compose up
 ```

-For rapid development and testing, the `Flask` application can be run without the web services by running `flask run` in the same directory.
+For rapid development and testing, the `Flask` application can be run without the web services by running `flask run` within the `flask` directory and navigating to http://127.0.0.1:5000/.

 Project Directory Organization